+EDUC 574 Early Childhood Program Organization

+and Management

+EDUC 578 Infants and Toddlers: Development,

+Methods, Curriculum, & Assessment

+EDUC 565 (Birth-3).

-EDUC 574 Early Childhood Program Organization and Management EDUC 578 Infants and Toddlers: Development, Methods, Curriculum, & Assessment (Birth-3).
-EDUC 565 The Young Child: Language and Literacy Development
+EDUC 303 The Young Child: Language and Literacy Development

+EDUC 678 Field Experience ECE: Birth to 3

+EDUC 0/0 Must be completed prior to enrolling in

+EDUC 573A

 EDUC 680 Field Experience ECE: Ages 3 - 5

 Must be completed prior to enrolling in

 EDUC 573A

-EDUC 681 Field Experience ECE: Kindergarten

-Must be completed prior to enrolling in

-EDUC 573A

-\It is recommended that EDUC 680 and EDUC 681 be completed between the 3rd and 7th course in the program.
-EDUC 580 Pre-Primary Education: Development,
+ommended that EDUC 678 and EDUC 680 be

+ed between the 3 rd and 7 th course in the program.

+EDUC 580 Pre-Primary Education:

+Development, Methods, Curriculum

+& Assessment (Ages 3 - 5)

+EDUC 594 Research Evaluation & design

+EDUC 650 Family and Culture

+EDUC 583 Primary Education: Development,

 Methods, Curriculum & Assessment

-(Ages 3 - 5)

-Research Evaluation and Design

-Family and Culture

-Primary Education: Development,

-Methods, Curriculum & Assessment

 (Ages 6 - 8)

-\The courses listed above must be completed before EDUC 573A/B
+The courses listed above must be completed

+before EDUC 573A/B

-EDUC 573A Action Research Project Must be one of the final three courses taken
+EDUC 573A Action Research Project

+220001010 Must be one of the final three courses

-in the program.
+taken in the program.

 EDUC 573B Practical Application of the Action

 Research Project

 Must be taken after EDUC 573A.

 EDUC 625 Serving and Leading in the

 Community and World

-\This course can be completed before EDUC

-573A or after EDUC 573B.
+This course can be completed before EDUC 573A or after EDUC 573B.